 Intent to File a VA Disability Claim

 An Intent to File (ITF) is a formal notification to the Department of Veterans Affairs (VA) that you plan to apply for VA disability, pension, or survivors’ benefits shortly.
-It serves as a placeholder to establish an effective date for your benefits, even if you haven’t completed and submitted the full application yet.
+It establishes an effective date for your benefits even without a complete application.

 An ITF has several features: